JessicaLDaley/note-taker/README.md

   ## Contribution

   Anyone can contribute.
-JUst clone the repository and submit a pull request for review.
+Just clone the repository and submit a pull request for review.

   ## Tests